zeroc-ice/ice/cpp/BuildInstructionsMinGW.md

  - [bzip][4] 1.0
  - [mcpp][5] 2.7.2 (with patches)

-You do not need to build these packages yourself, as ZeroC supplies a separate [Windows installer][6] that contains release and debug libraries for all of the third-party dependencies.
+You do not need to build these packages yourself, as ZeroC supplies [Nuget][6] packages for all of the third-party dependencies.

+The Nuget packages used by Ice MinGW builds are [bzip2.mingw4.7.2][7] and [mcpp.mingw4.7.2][8] you do not need to install these packages manually they are automatically downloaded and installed to cpp/third-party-packages folder during Ice build.

 ## Building Ice